-No matter what new fancy technology comes our way, the trusty electronic mail is still the preferred method of communication for businesses to exchange messages.
+Managing email overload continues to be an issue no matter what new fancy technology comes our way.
+With the trusty electronic mail still the preferred method of communication, we need ways of dealing with the influx.

-Whether you are a notorious filer, deleter or over subscriber, we all have our own systems in place to get through the flurry of messages we send and receive each day but it’s important to follow a few key tips and tricks to get the best use of your time.
+Whether you’re a notorious filer, deleter or over subscriber, we all have our own systems in place to get through the flurry of messages we send and receive each day.
+But it’s important to follow a few key tips and tricks to make the best use of your time.

 Tip 1: Check your email – don’t avoid it!

 Sounds simple enough, but we’ve all read an email, marked it as unread and told ourselves we will deal with that later.

 Instead of the avoidance method, a simple tip is to check your emails at set points during the day when you have capacity to ‘deal with things’.
 Don’t forget to let your clients and colleagues know that you will always be available via phone for emergencies though!

 Tip 2: The ‘Two Minute Rule’